bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 ## Interview Questions

-> List out the topics covered that students should study and review to be prepared for the questions asked in the TL interview.
-You can use the list of learning objectives that should be covered by the interview as a start.

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the purpose of using _sessions_?